 "We are aware that some societies may experience difficulties submitting their annual returns and accounts to us.
 Societies have also raised with us the fact that Companies House has announced a three month extension to the filing deadline for companies, and ask whether we will do the same.

 "Requirements to submit annual returns and accounts are contained in mutuals legislation.
 Our acceptance of electronic signatures on accounts may help in some circumstances.
 However, we recognise that some societies will still experience difficulties in submitting any required returns to us on time.
-Whilst we ask societies to take steps to submit their returns to us as soon as reasonably practicable, we have decided that we will not take any action where returns due up until 30 June 2020 are delayed by up to three months.
-We will review this position again in June 2020.
+Whilst we ask societies to take steps to submit their returns to us as soon as reasonably practicable, we have decided that we will not take any action where returns due up until 30 June 2020 are delayed until or before 31 October 2020.

 "We are aware HM Treasury and BEIS are also considering whether further action can be taken to address the difficulties faced by societies in meeting these and other legal obligations."